vchychuzhko/alcotimer/README.md

 <!--
 @TODO:
-1) Start the readme file
+- Implement effect of "show-loader" and "show-random-time" settings
-2) Implement effect of "show-loader" and "show-random-time" settings
+- Work on correct logging with stack trace
-3) Start working on correct logging with stack trace
+- Implement new module structure for the whole app
-4) Implement one basic template with kind of getContent() method for substitution -->
+-->